Frankenweenie (2012 film): Marketing

+Victor's mad scientist outfit and some clothes with designs inspired by the film were added to the Xbox 360 Avatar store along with an interactable Sparky prop.

 Premiere and theatrical release

-The film premiered on September 20, 2012, on the opening night of Fantastic Fest, an annual film festival in Austin, Texas.
-It also opened the London Film Festival, on October 10, 2012.
+The film’s world premiere took place on September 20, 2012, on the opening night of Fantastic Fest, an annual film festival in Austin, Texas.
+It also opened the 56th BFI London Film Festival, on October 10, 2012.

 Initially set for theatrical release in November 2011, Walt Disney Studios Motion Pictures moved the film twice, first to March 9, 2012, and then, in January 2011, to October 5, 2012, with John Carter taking the March 9 release date.